CIML-bioinformatic/JPGlab_LysoDC/README.md

 Each step report will be generated in the <WORKING_DIR>/data/step<X>/output where <WORKING_DIR> is the folder where you clone the git repository (and set the WORKING_DIR environment variable) and <X> is the number of the analysis step you are executing (1 or 5 to 8).

-##### Run step 1
+#### Run step 1

-$Goal:$ This step is a standard quality control and first analysis of the cell heterogeneity.
+**Goal:** This step is a standard quality control and first analysis of the cell heterogeneity.

-$Output:$ This step output files that contain cellular barcodes associated to cell do not passing one of the QC test.
+**Output:** This step output files that contain cellular barcodes associated to cell do not passing one of the QC test.
 It also output two matrices of gene expression o,e with the raw UMI counts, and one with the normalized UMI counts.
 Finally, it output the HTML report of the analysis.

-$Execution:$ To run the step1, ensure you have correctly downloaded the data in the folder <WORKING_DIR>/data/raw and run the following command:
+**Execution:** To run the step1, ensure you have correctly downloaded the data in the folder <WORKING_DIR>/data/raw and run the following command:

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_seurat R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step1/JPGlab_LysoDC_PrimaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step1/output"), output_file = "JPGlab_LysoDC_PrimaryAnalysis.html", quiet=FALSE)'

-$Results:$ One the analysis done, here is the tree the $WORKING_DIT/data/step1 folder you may obtain:
+**Results:** One the analysis done, here is the tree the $WORKING_DIT/data/step1 folder you may obtain:

     step1
     └── output